pinpt/changelog/README.md

 - `cover_image_url` - return the url to the cover image or empty string if not provided
 - `author` - return a formatted list of authors
 - `twitter_handle` - return the twitter handle from a twitter url

+### Configuration

+You can disable certain features from the base template by modifying the `changelog.features` fields in `package.json`.
+The following are the current flags:

+- `themeSwitcher`: if you want to enable dark/light mode theme switching
+- `search`: if you want to enable site search
+- `tags`: if you want to enable displaying tags on a post
+- `tagFilter`: if you want to enable filtering by tags
+- `authors`: if you want to enable showing the author(s) on the post
+- `claps`: if you want to display the clap count for a post
+- `pageviews`: if you want to display the page view count for a post
+- `highfive`: if you want to enable "highfive" (which results in claps) for posts
+- `social`: if you want enable the social buttons in the footer (must be configured in `Settings/Theme` in the app)

+### Versioning

+You can control the version of your site and tie it to a specific version by changing the `changelog.version` field in `package.json`.
+This must be either `latest` or a valid [semantic version](https://semver.org) rule.
+If you use `latest`, we will build your site with the latest verion of the builder (this repo) as they are published.
+If you set the value to `^2.0.0`, for example, it will only support the 2.x version of the builder.
+We strongly recommend using `latest` unless you have made significant changes to your project which could be broken as we upgrade the base theme.

 <!-- ROADMAP -->